OmkarSsawant/spotify_client/README.md

 #### 2. Paste the files

-  Just goto [this site]('https://github.com/spotify/android-sdk/releases') and download  `spotify-app-remote-release-0.7.0.aar` and ` spotify-auth-release-1.2.3.aar` and paste it in `project-name/android/`  directory
+  Just goto [spotify android sdk site]('https://github.com/spotify/android-sdk/releases') and download  `spotify-app-remote-release-0.7.0.aar` and ` spotify-auth-release-1.2.3.aar` and paste it in `project-name/android/`  directory